CathieNova/HavenSpotify/README.md

 I want some more features on this bot!
 > Message me on Discord, i'll be happy to listen to the ideas!

-Can i be your sponsor or partnership with you for free?
-> Yes anyone can for any of my bots, Message me on Discord and we can discuss it.

-I want to support you but i don't have anything to spare, can i support you somehow?
-> By following me you support me, if you want to support me more then watching my streams, joining my community will help greatly as well as helping advertising the bots i have.
-> You can also copy the image below and put it in your Twitch Panel section and the URL directed at (https://github.com/TwinkleCath/HavenSpotify)

 # Resources
 Twitch Panel: (https://dl.dropboxusercontent.com/s/e7hcok4sazpplk9/Cathie%20Bots.PNG)